JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]
 ---

-In this project I apply the Chi-Square hypothesis test for independence to a mail campaign.
-I use the test output to assess the performance of two types of mailers that were sent out promoting a new service.
+In this project I apply the chi-square hypothesis test for independence to a grocery store mail campaign.
+Different versions of the mail campaign were sent to potential customers, in order to compare each mailer's effectiveness.
+I use the chi-square hypothesis test output to assess whether the differing customer sign up rates were significantly different from one another, or attritubed to chance.

 # Table of contents